 - Six terms of participation in either THAR 355: Theatre Production Laboratory or THAR 357: Musical Theatre Production Laboratory.
 Normally granted at one unit per term of participation.

-- Three additional courses (18 units) in a focus area or courses across focus areas to continue a generalist approach.
-No more than twelve (12) units of tutorials may be counted in the Theatre Arts Major.
+- Three additional courses (18 units) in a focus area or courses across focus areas or continue a generalist approach.
+No more than twelve (12) units of tutorials may be counted in the theatre arts major.

 Additional courses in performance study include Acting II, Play Directing, and 12 additional units in performance-related courses, including voice and dance.

 Additional production-related courses include Costume Design, Set Design, or Lighting Design, Advanced Design Studio, and courses in theater technology.

 Dramatic Theory and Criticism and an additional course in theatre history are required.
 Then students will take an additional 12 units of dramatic literature in the Departments of Theatre Arts or English or in a language department.
 We urge students who intend to pursue graduate studies in this area to continue their language studies to the level of advanced proficiency.